codess-aus/FCC100DaysOfCode/README.md

 #Day032 #100DaysOfCode working on Accessing Object Properties with Variables which is making my brain hurt.
 I always had difficulties with Objects in coding, it's like a mental block.
 But I'm determined not to let it stop me this time

+#Day033 #100DaysOfCode getting near the end of the #javascript section.
+Some bits are easy to me, other bits still require significant squinting at the screen, but I'm happy with my progress.
+Gotta keep going and I'll get better every day